sen4131/MRI_image_analysis_keras/README.md

 # MRI_image_analysis_keras
-image analysis using keras
+image analysis using keras.

-This waws done to build the architecture on 10 images, to used on a larger dataset.
+This was done to build the architecture on 10 images, to used on a larger dataset.